Moon Water Uses: How to Make Moon Water

 That’s it.
 It doesn’t need to be complicated.

 “All things being equal, exposure to direct moonlight will create the most powerful Moon water.
 I qualify those statements (“theoretically” and “all things being equal”) because there may be other factors at play: accompanying rituals, the personal power of the person preparing it, any other materials, and so forth.
-Adding crystals may further empower it, thus compensating for the lack of direct moonlight.” explains Judith Iles.
+Adding crystals may further empower it, thus compensating for the lack of direct moonlight.” explains Illes.

 Enhance Your Moon Water